Congratulations on joining Nebulab! We're glad to have you aboard, and we can't wait to see what you will accomplish during your time here.

 When you join the company, your mentor will reach out to schedule your first 1:1, where you'll get to know each other and structure your mentorship together.

-Most likely, you also already have a team lead, who will be your technical supervisor for all client work.
+Most likely, you also already have an engineering manager, who will be your technical supervisor for all client work.

-Your team lead will reach out to set up a call with the rest of your project's team, so that you get to know the project and the people you'll be working with.
+Your engineering manager will reach out to set up a call with the rest of your project's team, so that you get to know the project and the people you'll be working with.

 Read this playbook